 To say that the Hudson Valley is a destination would be an understatement.
 In a region that teems with one-of-a-kind attractions, top-tier dining, and breathtaking panoramas, it’s hardly a surprise that locals and visitors alike choose to plan vacations here.
 Yet when it comes to picking a place to spend the night, which should one choose: the homey vibes of an Airbnb or the elegance of a hotel?

-The decision is easy at Glasco Woodstock, a new luxury residence that reimagines hospitality.
+The decision is easy at Glasco Woodstock, a luxury residence that reimagines hospitality.
 The home is the first in the Glasco line of design-forward properties that will span across the globe and welcome guests “home,” even if they’re miles away from where they live.

 At Glasco Woodstock, temporary residents of the space experience the true meaning of “home away from home.”
 The property rests in the serene landscape of Ulster County and combines the peacefulness of a private residence with the luxury of a five-star hotel.